New COVID-19 testing options available by appointment only.*

-The CDC recommends that anyone with symptoms of COVID-19 who has been in close contact with a person known to have COVID-19, or who lives in or has recently traveled from an area with ongoing spread of COVID-19 (such as a CDC-designated “Level 2” or “Level 3” advisory area) should contact their health care provider and be tested.
-The CDC overview of testing is intended to provide guidance.
-The overview is updated occasionally.
+The CDC recommends those with symptoms of COVID-19 who have been in close contact with a person known to have COVID-19, or who live in or have recently traveled from an area with ongoing spread of COVID-19 (such as a CDC-designated “Level 2” or “Level 3” advisory area) should contact their health care provider and be tested.
+The CDC overview of testing is intended to provide guidance and updates occasionally.

 The CDC suggests giving the following patients high priority for testing: